instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 **Q: What is the concept of a Paying Guest in India?**
 A: The concept revolves around providing an all-inclusive, home-like environment for individuals moving to new cities by bundling rent, food, and utilities under one monthly payment.

+**Q: Do I have to pay GST on PG rent?**
+A: Generally, no: you are exempt if your stay is longer than 90 days and your rent is below ₹20,000 per month.
+GST typically only applies to short-term commercial stays under 90 days or if the PG operator is a formal business with GST registration.

+**Q: What should I check before moving into a PG?**
+A: You should verify the security deposit refund conditions, notice period, and utility billing methods: refer to our detailed checklist above for the specific questions to ask your landlord.

 ----------